EntySec/Pwny/README.md

 ## Installing

-You should install HatSploit to get Pwny, because Pwny depends on HatSploit Framework.
+To install Pwny you simply need to install [HatSploit Framework](https://github.com/EntySec/HatSploit) and this will make Pwny available automatically.

 ```
 pip3 install git+https://github.com/EntySec/HatSploit
 ```

 ## Building Pwny

-These are platforms which are supported by Pwny.

 First, you need to build dependencies for your platform, so do this: